AkanAhmet/innova-patika-graduation-project-ahmetakan/README.md

 ## Usage

   The main requirement for the project was that the customer would be able to apply for a loan (optionally through UI) with their name, surname, identification number, salary and phone.
-Then the eligibility for the consumer would be calculated server-side, and the result would be shown to the consumer and then persisted to MongoDB for later queries.
+Then the eligibility for the customer would be calculated server-side, and the result would be shown to the customer and then persisted to MongoDB for later queries.
 Along with that, an SMS notification would be sent to the customer.

   Project consists of **four** microservices:  Customer Service, SMS Service, Loan Application Service, Credit Score Service.
 They are discovered by Eureka Service Registry and the incoming requests are routed by Spring Cloud Gateway to the corresponding services.
 Used RestTemplate to communicate with other services.
 Used Log4j2 to logging system.
 You can view Project images on ProjectImages folder.
-After running project you will able to see frontend page on: <a href="http://localhost:8767" target="_blank"> http://localhost:8767</a> All services must be visible at <a href="http://localhost:8761" target="_blank"> http://localhost:8761</a>
+After running project you will able to see frontend page on: <a href="http://localhost:8767" target="_blank"> http://localhost:8767</a> .
+All services must be visible at <a href="http://localhost:8761" target="_blank"> http://localhost:8761.</a>

 ### Customer Service